pearcej/cppds/_sources/index.rst

 ..
-Problem Solving with Algorithms and Data Structures with C++ documentation master file, originally created by sphinx-quickstart on Thu Oct 27 08:17:45 2011.
+Problem Solving with Algorithms and Data Structures using C++ documentation master file, originally created by sphinx-quickstart on Thu Oct 27 08:17:45 2011.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.